dwyl/learn-elixir/README.md

 the output value changes everytime you call it.
 Here's how we would write a test for that type of function:

-In the `animals_test.exs` file, remove the boilerplate "the truth" test and then add this:
+In the `animals_test.exs` file, remove the boilerplate "greets the world" test and then add this to test that the order of the animals in `zoo` changes (is randomised):

 ```elixir
 test "randomise" do